MicrosoftDocs/WindowsCommunityToolkitDocs/docs/gaze/GazeControls.md

 (In the source code, you will see a fourth keyboard layout named `FilenameEntry`.
 This layout is for use by the `GazeFilePicker` dialog.)

-In order to use any of the above layouts, please do the following:
+To use any of the above layouts, please do the following:

 * Add the library namespace to the XAML page as follows:
   ```